zy-fdu/Brain-Gender-Continuum/README.md

 2.The aal2TC.mat and aal2FC.mat file were time courses and functional connectivity of samples in all three dataset.
 The YMU_data.mat were functional connectivity of samples in Yang-Ming University dataset.
 All data were preprocessed by Weikang Gong, who was a colleague in our lab and currently a PhD student at University of Oxford.
 The pipeline descripted in the Method section were used to preprocess the data.

-3.If the data and codes are used in your work, please cite the above reference, namely XXXXX.
+3.If the data and codes are used in your work, please cite the above reference, namely Zhang Y, Luo Q, Huang C, et al. 2021.
+The Human Brain Is Best Described as Being on a Female/Male Continuum: Evidence from a Neuroimaging Connectivity Study.
+Cereb Cortex. bhaa 408.

 SUMMARY （Matlab2019a; PALM:https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM)